Using the validate

 )

-The function you set can do anything.
+The function you add could do anything.
 Here is an example:

 if ( ! function_exists( 'test_custom_callback' ) ) {